jk89/record-deck/GETTING-STARTED.md

 The PS4 library has only been tested on Ubuntu and requires joystick:
 1. sudo apt-get install joystick

-# Install frameworks and enviroment
+# Install frameworks and environment
 In the root directory...

 Execute Bash(or GitBash) commands: